nwchemgit/nwchem-wiki/RT-TDDFT.md

 ### PROPAGATOR -- Selecting the integrator method

 This selects the propagator (i.e., time integrator) method.
-Possible choices include "euler" for Euler integration (terrible, you should never use this), "rk4" for 4th order Runge-Kutta, and "magnus" for 2nd order Magnus with self-consistent interpolation.
+Possible choices include `euler` for Euler integration (terrible, you should never use this), `rk4` for 4th order Runge-Kutta, and `magnus` for 2nd order Magnus with self-consistent interpolation.
 In virtually all cases Magnus is superior in terms of stability.
 Euler or rk4 are perhaps only useful for debugging or simplicity (e.g., for code development).